anushka-malik/YogaMaster-/README.md

 # Fitnesso

 This project is a web-based platform built using React that allows users to book appointments with yoga tutors and manage their schedules seamlessly.
-It supports user registration for both students and tutors, appointment booking, payments, and cancellations, all connected to a robust backend for data management.
+It supports user registration for both students and tutors, appointment booking, payments, and change avialbility, all connected to a robust backend for data management.

 ## Features